 Q. Can an elevation training mask help me lose weight?

-A. While an elevation training mask can have several fitness benefits, no studies have shown that it can specifically help you to lose weight.
-Exercise is obviously a key to effective weight loss, but you won’t necessarily get any additional weight-loss benefit out of a workout with a mask than you would from exercising without one.
+A. Exercise is obviously a key to effective weight loss, but you won’t necessarily get any additional weight-loss benefit out of a workout with a mask than you would from exercising without one.